GerHobbelt/mupdf/docs/src/mutool-object-pdf-annotation.rst

     :return: ``Integer``.

-.. method:: setBorderDashPattern(dashpattern)
+.. method:: setBorderDashPattern(dashPattern)

     Set the annotation border dash pattern to the given array of dash item lengths.
+The supplied array represents the respective line stroke and gap lengths, e.g. ``[1,1]`` sets a small dash and small gap, ``[2,1,4,1]`` would set a medium dash, a small gap, a longer dash and then another small gap.

-    :arg dashpattern: ?
+    :arg dashpattern: [Integer, Integer, ....]

 .. method:: clearBorderDash()